chrisvwx/LLLplus.jl/README.md

 wireless communication, and do not reflect the state-of-the art lattice tools used for cryptography [4].
 Adding such tools and the following improvements are among changes which can be made:
-* Block-Korkin-Zolotarev lattice redution, with improvements as in [4]
+* Add Block-Korkin-Zolotarev lattice redution, with improvements as in [4], and Brun lattice reduction
 * The [SVP](http://www.latticechallenge.org/svp-challenge/) Challenge
   and the
   [Ideal](http://www.latticechallenge.org/ideallattice-challenge/)